bootpay/bootpay_webview_flutter_wkwebview/README.md

 @import bootpay_webview_flutter_wkwebview;
 ```

-Then you will have access to the native class `FWFWebViewFlutterWKWebViewExternalAPI`.
+Then you will have access to the native class `BTWebViewFlutterWKWebViewExternalAPI`.

 ## Contributing